History

 The Neuschafer Community Library is located in the Village of Fremont, a small community in Waupaca County with a big heart.
 Surrounded by natural beauty, it is an ideal location to raise a family, vacation, or retire.
 The library, like the Wolf River it overlooks, connects communities from surrounding municipalities, serving as a gathering place for patrons to access resources, build relationships, and enrich their lives.

-The Fremont Library: then and now
+The Fremont Library: Then and Now

 1931